Flank/flank-dashboard/docs/14_firebase_deployment_cli.md

 ```
 firebase use --add
 ```
 4. Run the command from the root of the metrics project to build the release version of the application.
    It is recommended to add `--dart-define=FLUTTER_WEB_USE_SKIA=true` parameter to build the application with the `SKIA` renderer.

 ```
 flutter build web --dart-define=FLUTTER_WEB_USE_SKIA=true
 ```

 5. Run the command to specify the hosting deploy to.
-You can find the hosting name within the `Hosting` section in the Firebase console.
+You can find the `<YOUR_HOSTING_NAME>` within the `Hosting` section in the Firebase console.

 ```
 firebase target:apply hosting metrics <YOUR_HOSTING_NAME>
 ```

 6. Run the command to deploy an application to the Firebase Hosting.

 ```
 firebase deploy --only hosting:metrics